A Step-by-Step Guide: Eigen Layer Restaking

 Post preview image

-Eigen Layer restaking alive!
+Eigen Layer restaking is now live!

-Restaking doesn't generate any rewards right now since the launch of Actively Validated Services (AVS) generating these rewards is planned for a stage.
+Restaking doesn't generate any rewards right now since the launch of Actively Validated Services (AVS) generating these rewards is planned for a later stage.

 However, EigenLayer highlights that restaking early provides the earliest possible access to AVS rewards, as some services may cap their initial restake amounts.

-EigenLayer launched with initial usage limits of 3200 for stETH, rETH, cbETH and 9600 ETH for native staking.
-The stETH cap of 3200 ETH was reached within the first hour with rETH and cbETH following shortly afterwards!
+EigenLayer was launched with initial usage limits of 3200 for stETH, rETH, cbETH, and 9600 ETH for native staking.
+The stETH cap of 3200 ETH was reached within the first hour, with rETH and cbETH following shortly afterward!
 The team promises to increase limits progressively over the coming weeks and months.
-Although all liquid staking token (LST) options have already reached their caps native stakers still have time to become a part of early adopters (considering all risks that it might have)

 Restaking with P2P.org